govtrack/govtrack.us-web/README.md

 And `conf/uwsgi_start test 1` should start the uWSGI application daemon.

-Install nginx and supervisord (which keeps the uWSGI process running) and set up their configuration files:
+Install nginx, supervisord (which keeps the uWSGI process running), and certbot and set up their configuration files:

-    apt install nginx supervisor
+    apt install nginx supervisor certbot python3-certbot-nginx
     rm /etc/nginx/sites-enabled/default
     ln -s /home/govtrack/web/conf/nginx.conf /etc/nginx/sites-enabled/www.govtrack.us.conf
     ln -s /home/govtrack/web/conf/supervisor.conf /etc/supervisor/conf.d/govtrack.conf
-    # install a TLS certificate at /etc/ssl/local/ssl_certificate.{key,crt}
+    # install a TLS certificate at /etc/ssl/local/ssl_certificate.{key,crt} (e.g. https://gist.github.com/JoshData/49eff618f84ce4890697d65bcb740137)
     service nginx restart
     service supervisor restart
+    certbot # and follow prompts, but without the HTTP redirect because we already have it

 To scrape and load new data, you'll need the congress project:

-* Clone it anywhere and set that directory as `CONGRESS_PROJECT_PATH` in the settings.
+* Clone it anywhere and set that directory as `CONGRESS_PROJECT_PATH` in GovTrack's `local/settings.env`.
-* Follow it's installation steps to create a virtualenv for it in its `.env` directory.
+* Follow it's installation steps to create a Python 2 virtualenv for it in its `.env` directory.
+* Symlink the `data/congress` _data_ directory as the `data` directory inside the congress project directory.
-* Clone the congress-legislators project as a subdirectory and follow its installation steps to create a virtualenv for its scripts in its `scripts/.env` directory.
+* Clone the [congress-legislators](https://github.com/unitedstates/congress-legislators/) project as a subdirectory and follow its installation steps to create a separate Python 3 virtualenv for its scripts in its `scripts/.env` directory.
+* Try launching the scrapers from the GovTrack directory: `./run_scrapers.py people`, `./run_scrapers.py committees`.
 * Enable the crontab.